haarts/getme/README.md

 ## What?

 GetMe allows you to:

 1. Find shows
 2. Download the appropriate torrents
 3. Continue to follow the show

-All from a simple and brief CLI interface.
+All from a simple CLI interface.

 ## Installation
 Couldn't be simpler.
 No external dependancies, no hassle.
 Either grab on of the